tfutils/tfenv/README.md

 ### tfenv install [version]

-Install a specific version of Terraform.
+Install a specific version of Terraform or OpenTofu.

-If no parameter is passed, the version to use is resolved automatically via [TFENV\_TERRAFORM\_VERSION environment variable](#tfenv_terraform_version) or [.terraform-version files](#terraform-version-file), in that order of precedence, i.e. TFENV\_TERRAFORM\_VERSION, then .terraform-version.
+If no parameter is passed, the version to use is resolved automatically via [TFENV\_TERRAFORM\_VERSION environment variable](#tfenv_terraform_version) or [.terraform-version files](#terraform-version-file) for Terraform and [TFENV\_TOFU\_VERSION environment variable](#tfenv_tofu_version) or [.tofu-version files](#tofu-version-file) for OpenTofu, in that order of precedence, i.e. TFENV\_TERRAFORM\_VERSION, then .terraform-version.
 The default is 'latest' if none are found.

+Which tool to use (Terraform or OpenTofu) is determined automatically based on the environment variables and version files.  tfenv defaults to Terraform if no environment variables or version files are found.
+Terraform or OpenTofu can be explicitly specified with the [TFENV\_ENGINE environment variable](#tfenv_engine), setting it to `terraform` or `tofu`.

 If a parameter is passed, available options: